-My name is Sam Adeyinka, and I have Sickle Cell Anemia.
-A lot of people may not be aware as to what that means.
+My name is Sam Adeyinka, and I have sickle cell anemia.
+A lot of people may not be aware of what that means.
 A lot of people may not understand.
 A lot of people may have never heard of this “silent disability.”
 This is why this article is being written.
 I am here to tell you and share a glimpse of my life with you through the eyes of an individual with sickle cell.

 Diagnosed with sickle cell

-After a few short weeks of being born, my dad told me that I was crying profusely for hours and my parents had no reason why.
+A few short weeks after being born, my dad told me that I was crying profusely for hours and my parents had no idea why.
 I was only a few weeks old and so innocent.
 My parents had no idea what to do.
 They only knew that something was wrong with me and I was suffering.
-When they took me to the hospital, tests were run and it was indicated that I was diagnosed with sickle cell.
+When they took me to the hospital, tests were run and I was diagnosed with sickle cell.

-I honestly would not wish that feeling on my worst enemy because the pain the comes with it is so severe, at times you may wonder to yourself, “What did I do to deserve this?”
-If you know someone with sickle cell who is experiencing a sickle cell crisis, please take him or her to the hospital immediately.
+I honestly would not wish that feeling on my worst enemy because the pain that comes with it is so severe.
+At times you may wonder to yourself, “What did I do to deserve this?”
+If you know someone with sickle cell who is experiencing a sickle cell crisis, please take them to the hospital immediately.

 Prevention is better than a cure

 As a child, I was always taught that prevention is better than cure.
-I never knew what this meant.
+I never knew what that meant.
 However, growing up with sickle cell, I realized the meaning very quickly.
 In essence, it is better to prevent an ongoing sickle cell crisis than to cure it when it has already happened.
-Planning ahead and preparing is the best prevention that one can have against sickle cell.
+Planning ahead and preparing is the best prevention that one can have against sickle cell crises.
 After all, if you stay ready, you never have to get ready.